 Local FSM Dashboard (School Census Data)

 Data in this section is derived from postcode level, pupil data from the Autumn Census and covers only those pupils living in County Durham and attending schools in County Durham.
-This section provides information on FSM eligibility by local areas (Ward, Area Action Partnership (AAP) and Family First Areas (FFA))
+This section provides information on FSM eligibility by local areas and Family First Areas (FFA))

 The following dashboard summarises these findings: